-Don’t lowball/counteroffer your way out of a deal — home sellers know what they have, and they know the values of their homes are going up, with the help of experts you can seize this opportunity to earn more when selling your home. learn more about Perth Property Valuers using the link.
-Homes are going into multiple offer situations — I’ve had two like that just this week, and I am not alone.
+Don’t lowball/counteroffer your way out of a deal — home sellers know what they have, and they know the values of their homes are going up.
+Don’t end up on the losing end of a negotiation by waiting too long to make a deal.
+Homes are going into multiple offer situations.
+I’ve had two like that just this week, and I am not alone.
 Put your best foot and your best price forward to get the home that you want.

 Savvy home buyers will be jumping into the Gainesville real estate market earlier in the year in order to get as much house as they can for their money.

 If you are planning on selling your home, earlier in the year is better than later in the year so that you can be there for the buyers wanting to jump into the market before rates really start moving up.